pieterbl/Grove_LCD_RGB_Backlight_Extension/README.md

 # Grove\_LCD\_RGB\_Backlight\_Extension

-Extension for: Seeedstudio, Grove - LCD RGB Backlight (Grove\_LCD\_RGB\_Backlight, see [Required Libraries](#required-libraries) below).
+Extension for: Seeedstudio, Grove - LCD RGB Backlight library (Grove\_LCD\_RGB\_Backlight, see [Required Libraries](#required-libraries) below).

+## Purpose

+This library was developed as a convenience wrapper for the Grove - LCD RGB Backlight library, and for usage in this GitHub [Grove LCD RGB Clock](https://github.com/pieterbl/Grove_LCD_RGB_Clock) project.

 ## License